incrediblezayed/file_saver/README.md

 Or\
 _Stirng filePath_ which will be your file path\
 Or\
-_LinkDetails link_ which will the link & header to your file.
+_LinkDetails link_ which will provide the link & header to your file.
 LinkDetails can be used as
 ```dart
 LinkDetails(link: "https://www.example.com/file.extentions", headers: {"your-header-key": "you-header-value"})
 ```